Garrett McDaniels: Los Angeles Dodgers

 While he rehabilitated, the Los Angeles Dodgers signed McDaniels to a free agent contract on May 19, 2022.
 He made his professional debut with the rookie-level Arizona Complex League Dodgers.

 McDaniels split the 2023 season between the ACL Dodgers and the Single-A Rancho Cucamonga Quakes, accumulating a 2.50 ERA with 23 strikeouts and 2 saves over 18 innings of work.
 He spent the 2024 campaign with the Double-A Tulsa Drillers, High-A Great Lakes Loons, and Rancho Cucamonga.
 In 33 appearances split between the three affiliates, McDaniels posted a cumulative 5–5 record and 3.19 ERA with 84 strikeouts across 73 1/3 innings pitched.

 Los Angeles Angels

 On December 11, 2024, the Los Angeles Angels selected McDaniels from the Dodgers in the Rule 5 draft.
 McDaniels made the Angels' Opening Day roster.
 He made his MLB debut with the Angels on March 31 versus the St. Louis Cardinals.
 In 10 appearances for Los Angeles, McDaniels recorded a 5.91 ERA with six strikeouts across 10 2/3 innings pitched.
 McDaniels was designated for assignment by the Angels on June 9.

 Los Angeles Dodgers (second stint)

 On June 14, 2025, the Angels returned McDaniels to the Dodgers organization, as required by his Rule 5 status.
 He was assigned to the Triple-A Oklahoma City Comets, where he was 3–1 with a 3.30 ERA in 25 games.
+He returned to Oklahoma City in 2026, and was 8–1 with a 3.02 ERA in 44 2/3 innings over 42 games.